 Dip a standard brush into the mixture, then start scrubbing the sole.
 Brush the sole vigorously to remove dirt, debris, and stains from the part.
 To reach the small nook, I recommend you use a small brush or toothbrush.

 Repeat the process if necessary until the sole is clean.
 Wipe the suds and dirt off with a microfiber cloth.
-I prefer microfiber cloths because their durability and water absorbance is far superior compared to ordinary cloth.
+I prefer microfiber cloths because their durability and water absorbance are far superior compared to ordinary cloth.

 Step 4: Clean the Croc’s upper